-The Atherton Library is our first library to include a digital lab space- the Digital Lab makes innovative software and hardware accessible and designed for patron centered creation, community interaction, and collaboration.
-Patrons can use next-level software to capture and transform their imaginative ideas into blueprints that can be built or fabricated next door in the makerspace.
+The Atherton Library will be the first library where we kick off the next generation of software and hardware to provide our communities with limitless technological experiences.
+The Digital Lab will make innovative software and hardware accessible in a space designed for patron centered creation, community interaction, and collaboration.
+Participants can use next-level software to capture and transform their imaginative ideas into blueprints that can be built or fabricated next door in the makerspace.

-Digital Lab equipment includes laptops outfitted with Adobe CS Cloud and AutoCAD, advanced software usually used by professional designers, architects, and engineers.
+Digital Lab equipment will include laptops outfitted with Adobe CS Cloud and AutoCAD, advanced software usually used by professional designers, architects, and engineers.
 Adobe CS Cloud includes Photoshop, Illustrator, Premiere and In Design programs, allowing for creativity in graphic design, video editing, web development, and photography.

-The lab also offers our more traditional equipment and programming such as robotics.
-Adults and children alike will enjoy makerspace programming which will feature new highquality equipment -in addition to our standard makerspace equipment such as Virtual Reality devices, DSLR Cameras, and 3D printers.
-This vibrant space was swirling with ideas generated between an enthusiastic community of makers iterating and collaborating to improve their craft.
+In addition, our digital users will have access to AutoCAD, an industry standard application for 2D and 3D drafting, designing, and modeling.
+The lab will also offer our more traditional equipment and programming such as robotics.
+We anticipate that adults and children alike will enjoy makerspace programming which will feature new high-quality equipment -in addition to our standard makerspace equipment such as Virtual Reality devices, DSLR Cameras, and 3D printers.

+This vibrant space will be swirling with ideas generated between an enthusiastic community of makers iterating and collaborating to improve their craft.
 New makers will be able to select from the variety of instructional programming the Library will offer, and they will use the tools, teaching resources, and guidance of more experienced makers to find inspiration.
-Our vision is for seasoned makers to have the opportunity to share their knowledge and skill with their fellow community and perhaps gain a new perspective from a budding maker.
-Overall, we hope patrons will feel enlightened and empowered by their own learning experiences and energized to create alongside library staff and a community of makers.
+Seasoned makers will have the opportunity to share their knowledge and skill with their fellow community and perhaps gain a new perspective from a budding maker.
+Overall, patrons will feel enlightened and empowered by their own learning experiences and energized to create alongside of San Mateo County Libraries staff and a community of makers.